analogpotato/Reddit-Code-Challenge/README.md

 ## Design

 For the design elements, I decided to use most of the colors associated with Reddit, but in the iOS 13 introduced system colors for dark mode compatibility.
 I used `systemOrange` for the title, "home" button and vote count.
 I used `systemBlue` for the subreddit name as well as `label` and `secondaryLabel` for the post title and URL respectively.
 The app icon I created in Sketch using their iOS app icon template.
+I also decided to use the `Avenir` family of fonts to create a distictive and minimal style to the wording.

+## Images

+Below are screenshots of the app running on an iPhone 11 Pro Max: